spetlr-org/spetlr/docs/configuration/README.md

 The highly useful property of this approach in modern IDEs is that the definition of `tbl` can be viewed in context highlighting for the object `tbl` and it its possible to jump straight to the definition of the table from any code that deals with the key.

+The case of `.define()` takes this approach even further by auto-generating a key that will never be used or viewed manually anyway.

 ### String substitutions